UWGB Life's a Lab Camp (FULL)

 Campers who choose to live on campus will be supervised by a team of overnight camp counselors.
 This highly trained team undergoes hours of emergency training, simulated role-plays, and are experienced in working with today's youth.

-Scholarships - As many as 50% of our campers attend on scholarships or other assistance.
-Many community civic organizations, local businesses and area clubs often provide assistance to campers.
+Scholarships - Many of our campers attend on scholarships or other assistance.
+Community civic organizations, local businesses and area clubs often provide assistance to campers.

 The Wisconsin Department of Public Instruction (DPI) offers some scholarship assistance for non-athletic camps.
 Scholarships are given on a first-come, first-served basis, subject to eligibility based on financial need.
 Application forms are available on our scholarships page.